SunXQlab/PROB/README.md

 * **Cytoscape_Reformat(AM,NodeID)**

-This function (.R) was designed to reformat the AM to a suitable format for input as cytoscape software.
+This function (.R) is designed to reformat the AM to a suitable format for input as cytoscape software.

 ***Input***